commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ## Discussion

+The clusters formed by the network are interesting because they allow to quickly identify an function or an group of molecules that are associated.
+This is well observed with the group of caffeic acids and the group of flavonid compounds.

+The problem in the presented networks is the low number of identified molecules.
+Moreover, none of the identified and named features is specific to a sub-genus.
+So the assumptions can be made only on the variance of abundance between the different sub-genus.

+As mentionned in the introduction the goal of our study is to rebuild a phylogenis based on metabolomic analysis.
+We rely on the study, based on nuclear gene study, presenting the subgenus Glutinaria more distant phylogenetically than the subgenus Heterosphace, Salvia and Scabra.

 ![Salvia_phylogeny based on nuclear gene study](https://user-images.githubusercontent.com/103578333/172018211-3c37814d-f1e2-4c87-bcb9-5ed3ab0a7255.jpg)

 We should observe a difference between Glutinaria clade and Heterosphace, Salvia and Sclarea clades.

+The

 ## Conclusion